Houman-HM/VACNA/README.md

 # VACNA
-Ths repository is associated with our RAL submission paper: "Visibility-Aware Cooperative Planning with Applcation in Inventory Management"
+Ths repository is associated with our RAL submission paper: "VACNA: Visibility-Aware Cooperative Planning with Applcation in Inventory Management"

 # Dependecies: